grafana/agent/docs/configuration-reference.md

 # File path to the server certificate
 [cert_file: <string>]

-# File path to the server key file
+# File path to the server key
 [key_file: <string>]

 # Tells the server what is acceptable from the client, this drives the options in client_tls_config